Psychiatrist vs. Therapist: What’s the Difference?

 Therapists will never make as much money as a full medical doctor, but they do have far greater flexibility in their training, location, and specialization.
 Therapists often go into independent practice, so they have the freedom to decide where they will practice and what clients they will choose to work with right after they graduate and earn their licenses.

 One other big bright spot for therapists is the projected job growth over the next decade.
-The Bureau of Labor Statistics (BLS) estimates that the outlook for therapist positions between 2019 and 2029 will jump by 22 percent, much faster than the average rate of growth for all professions.
+The Bureau of Labor Statistics (BLS) projects that employment in the marriage and family therapy sector will grow by 14% through 2031.
+Employment for substance abuse, mental health, and behavioral counselors (a group that includes therapists) is expected to grow by 22% in the same period.
 That says a lot about the continuing demand for the services skilled therapists provide.

 Do psychiatrists get paid more than therapists?

 Psychiatrists have a much more challenging educational and training path than therapists, so it only makes sense they get paid a lot more.
-According to the Bureau of Labor Statistics, as of 2020 the median annual salary for psychiatrists was greater than $208,000 per year.
+According to the BLS, as of May 2022, the median annual salary for psychiatrists is $226,880.
 That’s actually the level where BLS stops counting exactly, so it could be even higher.